Updating Git Project Structure

 • Readme

-First thing I will do is clone the project, but I will be cloning to the ansible-control-machine.orig directory:
+The first thing I will do is clone the project, but I will be cloning to the ansible-control-machine.orig directory:

 git clone [email protected]:mrlesmithjr/ansible-control-machine.git ansible-control-machine.orig